NickBot-dev/azure-network-protocols/README.md

 </p>
 <p>
 Observe DHCP Traffic.
 This protocol is used to assign an IP address to devices when they are first connected to the network.
-Dynamic Host Control Protocol (DHCP) uses UDP Ports: 67 and 68.
+Dynamic Host Configuration Protocol (DHCP) uses UDP Ports: 67 and 68.
 Back in Wireshark, we filter for DHCP traffic only from the Windows 10 virtual machine, attempt to issue a new IP address from the command line.
 Open PowerShell as an adminintrator and run the command "ipconfig /renew".
 We will now see the DHCP traffic being captured in Wireshark.

 </p>
 <br />